All Shook Up (musical): Act Two

 In the abandoned fairgrounds, the townspeople each search for their love ("All Shook Up").
-Dennis reveals to Natalie that he's upset about the way Chad treats her, however she disregards his concerns ("It Hurts Me").
-Disguised as Ed, Natalie attempts to bond with Chad by asking for advice on how to seduce a woman, but accidentally kisses him in the process ("A Little Less Conversation").
-Chad and Jim discover they are both pursuing the same woman: Sandra, who is lustfully searching the fairgrounds for Ed ("Power Of My Love").
-Chad quickly realizes that he too has feelings for his new sidekick ("I Don't Want To").
+Dennis reveals to Natalie that he's upset about the way Chad treats her, but she disregards his concerns ("It Hurts Me").
+Disguised as Ed, Natalie attempts to bond with Chad by asking for advice on seducing a woman, but accidentally kisses him in the process ("A Little Less Conversation").
+Chad and Jim discover they are both pursuing the same woman: Sandra, who is lustfully searching the fairgrounds for Ed ("The Power of My Love").
+Chad quickly realizes that he, too, has feelings for his new sidekick ("I Don't Want To").

-Meanwhile, Matilda and Earl are hunting for the elusive roustabout ("Devil In Disguise").
+Meanwhile, Matilda and Earl are hunting for the elusive roustabout ("(You're the) Devil in Disguise").
 Jim, heartbroken that Sandra doesn't care for him, comes across Sylvia, who confesses her feelings for him ("There's Always Me").
 Dean and Lorraine plan to leave town, but they run into Chad, who convinces them to stay and fight for their love ("If I Can Dream").

 Chad, Dean, and Lorraine confront Matilda.
 Earl finally breaks his silence, denying Matilda's orders to arrest Chad and instead confessing his love for her.
-With a newfound acceptance for love, Matilda allows Dean and Lorraine to remain together, as does Sylvia ("Can't Help Falling In Love -reprise").
-Chad bravely confesses his feelings for Ed, who proceeds to reveal his true identity being Natalie, causing Chad to abruptly leave town.
+With a newfound acceptance for love, Matilda allows Dean and Lorraine to remain together, as does Sylvia ("Can't Help Falling in Love (Reprise)").
+Chad bravely confesses his feelings for Ed, who reveals his true identity as Natalie, causing Chad to leave town abruptly.
 Dennis takes the opportunity to confess his long-time crush to Natalie, who kindly rejects him.
-However, he and Sandra realize a common admiration for Shakespeare and subsequently fall for one another ("One Night With You—Sandra and Dennis”).
-Left alone with her father Jim, Natalie reconciles with Chad's absence ("Fools Fall In Love").
+However, he and Sandra realize a common admiration for Shakespeare and subsequently fall for one another.
+Left alone with her father, Jim, Natalie reconciles with Chad's absence ("Fools Fall in Love").

-The next day, a triple wedding consisting of Jim & Sylvia, Matilda & Earl and Dennis & Sandra takes place.
+The next day, a triple wedding takes place: Jim & Sylvia, Matilda & Earl, and Dennis & Sandra.
 Chad makes an unexpected return to the town, interrupting the wedding and declaring his love for Natalie.
 She decides to pursue her dreams with him and hit the open road together.
 The brides and grooms marry while the town celebrates ("Burning Love").
+After the bows at curtain call, the cast sings one last song ("C'mon Everybody (Encore)").